haskell-mafia/zodiac/doc/spec/TSRPv1.md

 The *canonical request* is the form to which an HTTP request is converted before the MAC of the request is computed.
-The canonical request is computed from the following data:
+The canonical request is computed from the following data, which are each separated by a line-feed character (`\n`):

  - Request method.
  - Request URI.